This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Some of the other hostel guests decided to walk down Mount Wellington, but I decided against getting frostbite.

-Although I don’t think there are enough things to do in Hobart to last a tourist a week, I think two days is a sufficient amount of time to see the city’s best sights.
+Personally, I don’t think there are enough things to do in Hobart to last a tourist a week.
+However, I think two days is a sufficient amount of time to see the city’s best sights.
 I would recommend anyone looking at staying longer to definitely rent a car and go exploring, there is no other way.